 This does not not necessarily apply to renting short term.
 Short term is generally defined as less than 3-6 months.
 Long term is generally defined as more than 3-6 months

 with most people agreeing 6 months or more is long term.
-If you are renting short term it is good to use an international vacation rental service like homeaway.com or airbnb.comwhere there is a well established record of rentals and a reputation the owner or manager of the property wants to protect.
-These sites also have protections.
+If you are renting short term it is good to use an international vacation rental service like homeaway.com or preferably airbnb.comwhere there is a well established record of rentals and a reputation the owner or manager of the property wants to protect.
 You may find long term rentals there but the deals are normally found on the ground and it is wise to check out any place you are committing to for months at a time in person if possible.

 It is best to plan for not receiving your deposit back on long term contracts.
 Most rental agents/owners are going to try to rip you off on your deposit at the end of your lease.
 The common scam is to charge first and last months rent plus a security deposit.
 EVERYTHING is negotiable.
 Always be nice and respectful and be ready to walk away.
 Insist on paying only first and last months rent or some smaller deposit you dont mind losing.
 Some will turn you away some will not.
 In my experience most will not.

 Generally speaking it works like this.
 A property manager gets a 10% cut.
 The marketer gets a 10% cut and the owner gets the rest.
 Of course any one person can be all three and so on.
 If there is a 20% pay out they are more likely to try to get that extra deposit out of you to cover the commissions up front.